 You can totally do the program if you can’t make the calls.

 AND, the calls are going to be awesome, so if there’s any way to get there for them, do.

 They’re going to be a place for you to connect in real-time with me, and your fellow participants.
-We’ll dig deeper into conversations that are simmering in the Facebook group, and lend each other support and encouragement.
+I’ll share weekly lessons there; we’ll dig deeper into conversations that are simmering in the Facebook group, and we’ll lend each other support and encouragement.
 That’s pretty damn fab.

 However, if you can’t make the calls at all (like: you live in london and you’ll be asleep when we meet), but the idea of joining this program resonates with you, please don’t let the fact that you won’t be able to be live on the calls stop you.
 You can get a LOT out of the work without being on the calls.
-I’ll be recording them too, so you can catch up on what you missed by listening in after … and if you want to add something/ask a question/get clarification on what you heard on a call, bring it to the community online.
+I’ll be sharing notes of the lesson aspects of the calls, and I’ll be recording them too, so you can catch up on what you missed by listening in after.
+And, if you want to add something/ask a question/get clarification on what you heard on a call, bring it to the community online.

 But again: not therapy.

 It would be wise to tell your therapist that you’re starting to explore writing practice, and you may want to share some of the insights you’re getting through your work in the program.
 But rather than conflict with it, this practice can be a great support for what you’re doing in therapy.